The diagonal of quartic fivefolds: Introduction

 Theorem \ref{thm:quartic-fivefold} will be deduced from Theorem \ref{thm:method} and a degeneration that is inspired by \cite{NO}.
 Note however that checking that the condition in item (\ref{item:method:2}) of Theorem \ref{thm:method} is violated is subtle and requires several additional degenerations.
 In particular, even though Corollary \ref{cor:method} illustrates well the basic idea, the technical details are more complicated and we are not able to literally apply the statement of Corollary \ref{cor:method}.
 The key input of course remains the striking example of Hassett--Pirutka--Tschinkel in \cite{HPT}.

 The problem of finding cycle-theoretic obstructions for rationality that are sensitive to semi-stable degenerations into unions of rational varieties has also been considered in \cite{BBGa,BBGb}.
 Their approach relies on explicit identities in the prelog Chow ring and is different from ours.
-To apply their method, one essentially has to compute that ring explicitly, which is difficult even in simple examples, so that no explicit application of their approach seems to be known so far.

 \begin{remark} In \cite[Theorem 7.1]{NO}, Nicaise--Ottem showed that a very general complete intersection $X_{23}\subset \CP^6_k$ of type $(2,3)$ is not stably rational over any uncountable algebraically closed field $k$ of characteristic zero.
 Similarly to the case of quartic fivefolds, this result generalizes as follows: for any uncountable field of characteristic different from $2$, a very general complete intersection $X_{23}\subset \CP^6_k$ of type $(2,3)$ does not admit a decomposition of the diagonal and hence is not retract rational.
 While this can also be deduced from Theorem \ref{thm:method}, the case of complete intersections of type $(2,3)$ in $\CP^6$ is in fact much easier than the case of quartic fivefolds treated in this paper.
 Indeed, by \cite[Proof of Theorem 7.1]{NO}, such complete intersections admit a degeneration into a union of two varieties meeting along a rational variety, such that one component does not admit a decomposition of the diagonal and so \cite[Lemma 2.4]{totaro} applies to give the result.
 In \cite{skauli}, Skauli proves an enhancement of this result by actually constructing examples over $\Q$, where due to additional singularities in the special fibre slightly more careful arguments are necessary.
 Note that these lines of arguments do not work for quartic fivefolds, where the `obstruction for rationality' lies really in the intersection of the components of the degeneration, and not in the components themselves. \end{remark}